Click the link below to see an Animoto video on Andrew Jackson's timeline:

 Political

 Compromise of 1850 – A package of five bills, passed in September 1850, that avoided civil war between the North and South.
 The compromise was drafted (written) by Henry Clay.
+Bill No. 1 – California becomes the 31st state and is admitted to the Union as a free state.

 Bill No. 2 – The slave trade was ended in the District of Columbia. (this ends the sale of slaves, but not slavery itself)